Our Mission is Safety

 Jane led her own government relations firm in Atlanta, handling transportation and local government policy at the state and federal levels.
 Prior to that, she worked in Washington, D.C., on the staff of Georgia Sen. Max Cleland.

 Originally from Austell, GA, Jane graduated from the University of North Carolina at Chapel Hill with a degree in political science and economics.
+She lives in Arlington, VA, with her husband and two daughters.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.